-Policy WC-2: The District Centre designation is intended to support development characteristic of an Urban Local Centre as intended by the Regional Planning Strategy.
-Lands designated District Centre shall be zoned CDD (Comprehensive Development District) under the Land Use By-law.
+Policy WC-2: The District Centre Sub-designation, as shown on Map 11, is intended to support development characteristic of an Urban Local Centre as intended by the Regional Planning Strategy.
+Lands sun-designated District Centre shall be zoned CDD (Comprehensive Development District) under the Land Use By-law.
 Any development agreement application shall adhere to the requirements of policies H-3(AA) to H-3C of this planning strategy.
 On the Shannon Park lands, consideration is also to be given to the future impact of sea-level rise on development.

-Commercial Designations:
+Commercial Sub-Designations: